Trump’s Message Against Bloomberg: He’s Too Short to Be President

 He repeats the charge in his pre–Super Bowl interview with his assistant, Sean Hannity:

-Before we all move on to accepting this state of affairs as the background reality of Trump-era politics, it is worth a moment of reflect on the fact that the president of the United States is currently planning a potential reelection campaign centered on the theme that his opponent is too short.
+Before we all move on to accepting this state of affairs as the background reality of Trump-era politics, it is worth a moment to reflect on the fact that the president of the United States is currently planning a potential reelection campaign centered on the theme that his opponent is too short.

 Height has no doubt factored into politics before, because people can be shallow.
 The taller presidential candidate has often, though not always, won.
 But the way height has worked is as an unstated, visual contrast.
 No candidate has previously attempted to make height an explicit voting issue.

 And for good reason: Even a child understands there is no relationship between height and the ability to serve as president.
-Unlike his allegations that Biden helped enrich his son, or that Warren advanced her career by identifying as a Native American, both of which are false, the Bloomberg insult lacks even the most threadbare element of substance.
+Unlike his allegations that Biden helped enrich his son, or that Warren advanced her career by identifying as a Native American — both of which are false — the Bloomberg insult lacks even the most threadbare element of substance.
 He is literally making his opponent’s immutable physical trait his central argument.

 Trump, of course, has mocked various antagonists for their height before.
 He relentlessly bullied Marco Rubio (“L-I-D-D-L-E. Liddle, Liddle, Liddle Marco.”), Adam Schiff, Pete Buttigieg, and (since at least 2016) Bloomberg himself, among others.
 He also reportedly refused to reappoint Janet Yellen to a second term as Federal Reserve chair because, among other things, he considered her too short and therefore lacking the telegenic qualities he sought in the position.
 What he hasn’t done before is make this the centerpiece of a campaign, which — as the diligence of his abuse against Bloomberg indicates — appears to be his intent if Bloomberg wins the nomination.